AbelTattah/Academic-Writing-Sensei/README.md

-# Academic Writing Sensei
+# Introduction

-This is a simple chatbot that teaches you academic writing
+This is a simple chatbot web application that teaches you academic writing

 ## Introduction

 The primary goal of this chatbot is to be able to teach Academic Writing in an interactive way.

-This software aims to help in studies

-The Langchain python library is used to create a chatbot that is able to answer questions based on data.
-This chatbot combines the power of the openai GPT-3.5 turbo LLM and some other techniques to enable it to give accurate answers.

-Click here to try the application [Academic Writing](http://aca.acasensei.online/)
+Click here to try the application [[Academic Writing](http://aca.acasensei.online/)](https://academic-writing-sensei-1.onrender.com)

-The data used in this chatbot is obtained from an Academic writing Textbook.

 ## Technologies languages used